SOS response

-The SOS response is a global response to DNA damage in which the cell cycle is arrested and DNA repair and mutagenesis is induced.
-The system involves the RecA protein (Rad51 in eukaryotes).
+The SOS response is a global transcriptional response to DNA damage in prokaryotes, in which the cell cycle is arrested and DNA repair mechanisms (error-free as well as error-prone) are induced.
+The regulation of this response is driven by two proteins, RecA and LexA.
 The RecA protein, stimulated by single-stranded DNA, is involved in the inactivation of the repressor (LexA) of SOS response genes thereby inducing the response.
-It is an error-prone repair system that contributes significantly to DNA changes observed in a wide range of species.
+It is an error-prone repair system that contributes significantly to DNA changes observed in a wide range of bacterial species.

 Discovery

-The SOS response was discovered and named by Miroslav Radman in 1975.
+The SOS response was articulated by Evelyn Witkin.
+Later, by characterizing the phenotypes of mutagenised E. coli, she and post doctoral student Miroslav Radman detailed the SOS response to UV radiation in bacteria.
+The SOS response to DNA damage was a seminal discovery because it was the first coordinated stress response to be elucidated.